Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/dropdowns.md

 ## Overview

 Dropdowns are toggleable, contextual overlays for displaying lists of links and more.
-They're made interactive with the included Boosted dropdown JavaScript plugin.
+They're made interactive with the included OUDS Web dropdown JavaScript plugin.
 They're toggled by clicking, not by hovering; this is [an intentional design decision](https://markdotto.com/2012/02/27/bootstrap-explained-dropdowns/).

 Dropdowns are built on a third party library, [Popper](https://popper.js.org/docs/v2/), which provides dynamic positioning and viewport detection.
-Be sure to include [popper.min.js]({{< param "cdn.popper" >}}) before Boosted's JavaScript or use `ouds-web.bundle.min.js` / `ouds-web.bundle.js` which contains Popper.
+Be sure to include [popper.min.js]({{< param "cdn.popper" >}}) before OUDS Web's JavaScript or use `ouds-web.bundle.min.js` / `ouds-web.bundle.js` which contains Popper.
 Popper isn't used to position dropdowns in navbars though as dynamic positioning isn't required.

 ## Accessibility

 The [<abbr title="Web Accessibility Initiative">WAI</abbr> <abbr title="Accessible Rich Internet Applications">ARIA</abbr>](https://www.w3.org/TR/wai-aria/) standard defines an actual [`role="menu"` widget](https://www.w3.org/TR/wai-aria/#menu), but this is specific to application-like menus which trigger actions or functions. <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus can only contain menu items, checkbox menu items, radio button menu items, radio button groups, and sub-menus.

-Boosted's dropdowns, on the other hand, are designed to be generic and applicable to a variety of situations and markup structures.
+OUDS Web's dropdowns, on the other hand, are designed to be generic and applicable to a variety of situations and markup structures.
 For instance, it is possible to create dropdowns that contain additional inputs and form controls, such as search fields or login forms.
-For this reason, Boosted does not expect (nor automatically add) any of the `role` and `aria-` attributes required for true <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus.
+For this reason, OUDS Web does not expect (nor automatically add) any of the `role` and `aria-` attributes required for true <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus.
 Authors will have to include these more specific attributes themselves.

-However, Boosted does add built-in support for most standard keyboard menu interactions, such as the ability to move through individual `.dropdown-item` elements using the cursor keys and close the menu with the <kbd>Esc</kbd> key.
+However, OUDS Web does add built-in support for most standard keyboard menu interactions, such as the ability to move through individual `.dropdown-item` elements using the cursor keys and close the menu with the <kbd>Esc</kbd> key.

 ## Examples